Pain & Palliative Care

 Pain Palliation is applicable early in the illness with other therapies that are intended to prolong life, such as chemotherapy or radiation therapy.
-Palliative care for cancer is an approach to address the person as a whole and not just their disease.
+Palliative care is an approach to address the person as a whole and not just their disease.

 Why Narayana Health for Palliative Care?

 Pain is the most common and dreaded symptom in cancer patients.
 Narayana Health ensures that patients who have pain are identified as soon as possible and treated appropriately and effectively.
-We also deal with the psychological, spiritual, social and occupational distress in patients - as they may lead to increased perception of physical pain.
+We also deal with the psychological, spiritual, social, and occupational distress in patients - as they may lead to increased perception of physical pain.

-Narayana Health's multidisciplinary team of palliative care specialists have received special training and/or certification in palliative care.
+Narayana Health's multidisciplinary team of palliative care specialists has received special training and/or certification in palliative care.
 We provide holistic care to the patient and their families by focusing on their physical, emotional, and social issues faced during the cancer experience.
 Our palliative care hospital unit includes doctors, nurses, registered dieticians, pharmacists, and psychologists.
 The palliative care team at Narayana Health works concurrently with the oncology team to manage your care and maintain the best possible quality of life.

 Palliative care can provide direct support by providing relief from distressing symptoms, such as: